-This section will guide you through the installation process of the SDK Distribution 21.11 using the step-by-step executable installer.
+This section will guide you to install the SDK Distribution 21.11 using the step-by-step executable installer.

-The SDK Distribution 21.11 requires a JRE or a JDK 8 and is not available for macOS with M1 chips.
+The SDK Distribution 21.11 requires a JDK 8 and is not available for macOS with M1 chips.
 See the System Requirements page for more information on the list of supported environments.